Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - Assignment is to a subscription.
 You can also always unassign, however the resources that were initially created when the blue print was first assigned do not get deleted

 # Azure web application as service
-    - or Platform as a service (Paas)
+ - or Platform as a service (Paas).
+Payment options: [Azure App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/)
  - If an application is developed using .Net, Java, Ruby, Node.js, python - it can be deployed using the Azure app service
         - Azure app service takes care of all the deployment aspect including deployment of infrastructure, autoscaling and security features
 - You can want full control of your application then you can do it manually by deploying on the VM yourself
 - Web app should be linked in the app service plan